krakxn/hardhat-security-audit/README.md

 # Security Audit - Hardhat:

+## References from Patrick Collins - Thank you!

 This is to help users understand basic security and some fundamentals of auditing.

 This repo has a few contracts with big flaws, see if you can find them, and see if the tools help you find them!
 Good luck!